Trinity College Dublin Human Rights & Religions Summer School

 Among many distinguished speakers, the summer school will feature Dr. Ahmed Shaheed, UN Special Rapporteur on Freedom of Religion or Belief, Professor Nazila Ghanea of Oxford, and Ms. Anastasia Crickley, Chairperson of UN-CERD.

-Campus Location: Irish School of Ecumenics (side of Physiology building)
+Campus Location: Irish School of Ecumenics, Loyola Institute Building

 Event Type: Conferences, Key dates, Lectures and Seminars, Library, Public, Special events